How PIAM Supports Zero Trust Architecture in Healthcare Security

 1. Verify Explicitly

-Every access request—whether digital or physical—is continuously authenticated and authorized.
+Every access request—digital or physical—must be continuously authenticated and authorized.

 2. Use Least Privilege Access

-Users are granted the minimum level of access necessary to perform their job and only for the time required.
+Users are granted only the minimum level of access necessary to perform their duties and only for the time required.

 3. Assume Breach

-Continuous monitoring and validation are critical because threats can exist both inside and outside the network perimeter.
+Continuous monitoring and validation are essential because threats can originate both inside and outside the network perimeter.

 How PIAM Supports Zero Trust Architecture in Healthcare Security